danieltjw/aifutures/README.md

 Violence (physical and mental) will not be needed to control each other and will mostly be understood and experienced vicariously though media.

-Presently, the strong emotional responses and vitriol common to many online communications is understandable due to the impact discriminations can have on our well-being.
+Presently, the strong emotional responses and vitriol common to many online communications is understandable due to the impact discriminations can have on our real life well-being.

-In a post-basic-scarcity future created by the [abundance in Energy and Intellect in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels), we will less upset and sensitive to discriminations as inequality will not be a concern.
+In a post-basic-scarcity future created by the [abundance in Energy and Intellect in the coming decades](#energy-solar-and-other-renewables-compared-to-our-limited-reserve-of-fossil-fuels), we will be less upset and sensitive to discriminations as inequality will not be a concern.

 ---